 is a fully automatic mode.
 The camera analyzes the scene and sets the optimum settings automatically.
 It can also adjust focus automatically on either the still or moving subject by detecting the motion of the subject ().

 Aim the camera at what you will shoot (the subject).

-- When an AF point is displayed on the screen, aim it over the subject.
+- When a frame (AF point) appears on the screen, aim it over the subject.

 Focus on the subject.